Linear Inequalities in Two Variables Explained: Definition, Examples, Practice & Video Lessons

 \[2(-1) + 3(0) = -2 + 0 = -2\]

 Since -2 < 5 is true, (-1, 0) is a solution to the inequality.
-Graphically, solutions to inequalities are represented by a shaded region rather than just a line.
-This region includes all points that satisfy the inequality.
-The point (-1, 0) lies within this shaded area, confirming it as a solution.
+Graphically, solutions to inequalities are represented by shaded regions rather than just a line.
+The line itself corresponds to the boundary where ax + by = c.
+Points that satisfy the inequality lie within the shaded region either above or below this boundary, depending on the inequality symbol.

 \[2(5) + 3(3) = 10 + 9 = 19\]